Send the link below via email or IMCopy

-We are not introducing a new type of force but rather describing the direction of the net force acting upon the object which moves in the circle.
+We are not introducing a new type of force but rather describing the direction of the NET FORCE acting upon the object .

-Whatever the object, if it moves in a circle, there is some force acting upon it to cause it to deviate from its straight-line path, accelerate inwards and move along a circular path.
+If an object moves in a circle, there is some net fo acting upon it to cause it to deviate from its straight-line path, accelerate inwards and move along a circular path.

 So, for an object in uniform circular motion, Newton's Second Law get's restated as: